 07. Spot in areas with black(opens in new tab)

 I spot any black areas by brush, planning the route to avoid tide marks.
 Many inkers prefer to leave all the black fills to the end.
 My own preference is to add them as I work through the drawing, so I can respond to the illustration as it emerges.

 08. Make adjustments on the fly(opens in new tab)

 With the inks in place it becomes easier to assess what might benefit the artwork.
 The inking usually becomes more improvised beyond this stage, so it’s good to keep in mind what the aim is, and to keep the artwork legible.

 09. Shade in the grey(opens in new tab)

 Good hatching that flexes around the forms can help lead the eye through a picture.
 As a rule of thumb, if I want to cross-hatch I avoid intersecting at 90 degrees because this can look like a wire mesh.
 Overlaying lines of different weights is also preferable for the same reason.

-10. Taking one final pass
+10. Take one final pass(opens in new tab)

 Before signing off the artwork, I like to take a look with fresh eyes.
 With so many details it’s easy to lose sight of the big picture, even when it’s right under your nose.
 Now I see that leaving the lower left of the picture clear doesn’t create the effect I’d hoped for.
 The solution doesn’t take long to appear.